Powered By Blogger

 Okay, it was cool.
 The main 3 are not too famous, yet. (that I know of.)
 But that wasn't a bad thing.
 They were cool, funny and came across well.
 The Hollywood "A" listers were there, all cameo roles, Bean, Thurman, Brosnan - all well cast and brilliantly acted - (spot Tommy from Train Spotting as Poseidon!!
 Cracking!)

 So the plot - Demigod's, every one of them.
 Living and training in Camp Half Blood.
-Unknown by their parents (Gods) who visited earth for a quick bunk up with Humans, leaving a single parent children growing up with the ability to kick ass!
+Unknown by their parents (Gods) who visited earth for a quick bunk up with Humans, leaving single parent children growing up with the ability to kick ass!
 One of them steals Zeus's Lightning Bolt, Jackson is blamed - he is innocent and sets out to clear his name - The best bit by far was Steve Coogan as Hades with a hot wife and Hell as his front garden - loved that bit!! and he was funny.

 Uma Thurman's part is short lived but extremely well done as Medusa, Awesome Hair! and Pierce Brosnan as a Horsey Guy leading the training camp was also brill.